codsen/codsen/packages/object-merge-advanced/README.md

       b: false,
       c: true,
       d: true,
-      e: false
+      e: false,
     },
-    b: "" // <---- checking to make sure this empty string will not be hard-merged over "b" from input #1 },
+    b: "", // <---- checking to make sure this empty string will not be hard-merged over "b" from input #1 },
   {
     cb: (inputArg1, inputArg2, resultAboutToBeReturned, infoObj) => {